 UPCOMING EVENTS

-Local Veterans Committee meeting October 11th at 5:30 pm in the upstairs meeting Hall.
+IBEW 716 Veterans Committee Meeting Wednesday, July 9, 2025 at 5:30 pm in the upstairs meeting hall.

 NEWS